dacase/nabc/README.md

 # How to install

-*  ./configure --help   # then run configure with the options you want
+*  ./configure --help   # then run configure with the options you want; no options is the most common choice
-*  make install   # creates lib/lib{arpack,nabc,sff}.a
+*  make install   # creates lib/lib{arpack,nabc,sff,lapack,blas}.a
 *  cd test && make test  # still needs comparisons to saved inputs

 Note that the above is for nabc/sff; there is also NAB source code, but